 In order for Orcina programs to connect to the dongle, a device driver for the dongle needs to be installed.
 This is done as part of the Orcina software installation (should you choose the local access dongle option in the installer) and so most users do not need to know anything about this device driver.
 However, if you are using a version of Windows that was released after your Orcina software then you may need to upgrade this device driver.
-The latest dongle driver is available here: Sentinel_HASP_LDK_Runtime_Setup.zip.
+The dongle driver is available here: Sentinel_HASP_LDK_Runtime_Setup.zip.
 Alternatively, the very latest driver can be obtained from the Thales (Sentinel) website: click on “Sentinel LDK RunTime & Drivers”, and select “Sentinel HASP/LDK Windows GUI Run-time Installer ..” (you might need to go beyond the first page to find this).

 OrcaDongle is a utility program that is required to configure your Orcina dongle, for example to switch it from local to network access mode or to query the dongle information.
 You can download OrcaDongle here: OrcaDongle.zip

 Extract the zip file to a temporary folder and then run the file OrcaDongle.msi to install OrcaDongle onto your machine.
 This will create a shortcut to OrcaDongle in your start menu under “Orcina Software”.
 The OrcaDongle documentation can be viewed online.
 Note, to access the dongle, OrcaDongle requires that the dongle device driver is present.
 Updates to the dongle using OrcaDongle can only be done in a local session on the computer to which the dongle is connected, it cannot be done remotely.

 Network dongle support